tlogan/ERST/README.md

         - extrinsic types
         - unifies/decides/solves subtyping without base types refined by qualifiers
         - second order qualifiers allow natural expression of relational co-induction
-        - types behave like predicates rather than general propositions
-        - lack of sorts prevents general propositions at type level
+        - lack of sorts prevents general propositions over proofs
-        - propositions are relegated to the semantics of typing and subtyping
         - the inhabitation of types/predicates may be viewed as existential propositions
         - the inhabitation of a function type may be viewed as an implication between the inhabitation of each of the two subparts
         - the relational types of various parts of an untyped program can be expressed as